MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/install/install/installation-hangs-install-kb-update.md

 ---
 title: The installation hangs when you try to install a KB update
-description: Provides resolutions for the issue that the installation hangs when you try to install a KB update. ms.date: 04/02/2022
+description: Provides resolutions for an issue where installation hangs when you try to install a KB update. ms.date: 04/02/2022
 author: jasonchlus
 ms.author: jasonchlus